 The man wanted to help her.
 He wanted to perform chest compressions, call an ambulance, help her in some way, any way he could.
 There was literally nothing he could do.

 He was forced to sit there and stare as the woman breathed her last.
 After the inevitable occurred, the man rose from his seat.
-He grabbed the woman’s hand and walked away.
+He grabbed her hand and walked away.